-It will then be tested against a human actor to test predictions in a high-fidelity simulation.
-A testing dataset of 100 commands will be given to the model for batch prediction and will be evaluated for statistical accuracy.
+The prototype will be tested against a human actor to test predictions in a high-fidelity simulation.
 The python timeit module will be used to test for latency between the user entering their command and when it executed.
 Four categories will be analyzed; code only, execution only, code + execution, and code + execution + AML.
-To have a baseline for the network speed, the pings against the AML endpoint will be analyzed.
+To have a baseline for the network speed, the ping command will be used to analyze the time it takes a signal to travel both directions between the test site and the AML server.

 Results

-The batch predictions have shown that the model is 100% accurate at predicting normal use and has a 30% rate of false negatives for malicious and mistake commands.

-I HAVE SOME TROUBLE WITH THE PREVIOUS PARAGRAPH.
-I’D PREFER TO SEE FALSE POSITIVE AND FALSE NEGATIVE RATES FOR DIFFERENT CATEGORIES.
-I GUESS IT’S JUST THE WAY YOU WORDED IT THAT BOTHERS ME.

 The batch predictions show that the model is 100% accurate at predicting commands in the normal use category.
 The model has a 30% rate of false negatives for both malicious and mistake commands.
 It did not predict false positives in any category.

-The results of the high-fidelity simulation indicate that the software is partially effective at capturing all input.
-The participants were able to escape it and, after that, became untraceable to the system.
-This indicates that further work is needed in this area.
+The results of the high-fidelity simulation indicate that the prototype is partially effective at capturing all input.
+The participants were able to escape it and, after that, became untraceable to the prototype.

 In the latency tests, results show a small discrepancy of an additional ~0.25ms between the combined times of code only and execution only, compared with the code + execution time.
-There is a major difference between the network speed, execution, and the time it takes to interact with the AML of over ~440ms.
+There is a major difference between the network speed, execution, and the time it takes to interact with the AML server of over ~440ms.

-Overall the process has indicated that a prototype like this can capture near 80% of the commands and suggests that further work on this model can produce far more reliable results.

-This paragraph confuses me a little.
-You indicate that the prototype captures 80% of the commands.
-Are these any and all commands, are they simply commands that could be considered malicious, and so forth.
-Assuming that it relates to any and all commands, then this would contribute to lower than desired performance for the prototype.
-Is that correct?
-If so, then your final statement makes more sense.
-By improving the reliability of command capture you should be able to improve the reliability of the system in terms of the correct detection of malicious/intruder events.
-Do you have anything that suggests what type of improvement might be possible?

 The process has indicated that a prototype like this can capture all commands however it cannot execute them all properly due to the method of capture.
 This problem affects about 20% of commands.
-This limitation suggests further work on the prototype can produce far more reliable results.

 Conclusions